hardikp/hardikp.github.io/books.md

 \* indicates book recommendation.

+## 2025

+1. Chip War: The Fight for the World's Most Critical Technology by Chris Miller
+1. The Anxious Generation by Jonathan Haidt

 ## 2024

 1. The Book You Wish Your Parents Had Read: (And Your Children Will Be Glad That You Did) by Philippa Perry